Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-The suburb of Greystanes had a median taxpayer income of $50,668 and an average income of $61,463 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
-This is lower than the national average, with Greater Sydney's median income being $60,817 and average income $83,003.
-By September 2025, estimates based on Wage Price Index growth of 8.86% suggest a median income of approximately $55,157 and an average income of $66,909.
-In the 2021 Census, Greystanes' household income ranked at the 61st percentile ($1,930 weekly), with personal income at the 36th percentile.
-The income bracket of $1,500 - 2,999 dominated in Greystanes, with 30.8% of residents (7,537 people) falling into this category, similar to regional levels where 30.9% occupied this bracket.
-High housing costs consumed 16.3% of income, but strong earnings placed disposable income at the 60th percentile.
-The area's SEIFA income ranking placed it in the 6th decile.
+Greystanes suburb has a median taxpayer income of $50,668 and an average of $61,463 based on the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is lower than national averages, with Greater Sydney's median income being $60,817 and average income $83,003.
+By September 2025, estimated incomes would be approximately $55,157 (median) and $66,909 (average), accounting for Wage Price Index growth of 8.86% since financial year 2023.
+According to the 2021 Census, household income ranks at the 61st percentile ($1,930 weekly), while personal income is at the 36th percentile.
+The $1,500 - 2,999 income bracket dominates with 30.8% of residents (7,533 people).
+High housing costs consume 16.3% of income, but strong earnings place disposable income at the 60th percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income